 Control of execution of outgoing documents

 The manager spends extra time checking the quality of paperwork.
 In case of incorrect execution, the document is returned to the contractor for revision.
-The introduction of control over the execution of documents will save the time of the manager and the contractor
+The introduction of document control will save time for the manager and contractor

 1. Reception and preliminary consideration of incoming documents.